Annai Oru Aalayam

 Annai Oru Aalayam is a 1979 Indian Tamil-language adventure film directed by R. Thyagarajan, and a remake of the Hindi film Maa.
 It was simultaneously shot in Telugu with the title Amma Evarikaina Amma.
 The film stars Rajinikanth as an animal hunter who helps a baby elephant to reach its mother.
-It was a commercial success.
+Annai Oru Aalayam was released on 19 October 1979 and became a commercial success.

 Plot

 An animal hunter seeks to help a baby elephant reach its mother.